juju-solutions/bigdata-community/_posts/2015-09-22-syslog-analytics-with-apache-hadoop-flume.md

 This could easily be extended to work with different logs on different services in your cluster.
 The [rsyslog-forwarder][rsyslog-charm] charm can funnel events from any service that generates syslog data into this bundle.
-In this example, we're using the HDFS Master unit as our data source.
+In this example, we're using the HDFS Master unit (our Namenode) as the data source.

 We won't duplicate too much of the bundle's [README][syslog-bundle] here; you can find usage, testing, and scaling information from the previous link.